tytydraco/yessleep/out/We_were_tasked_with_exploring_the_Mariana_Trench.md

 I had gotten to the bottom, I turned on all the lights, and I drove around in the sub.

-The sounds were, unsettling, like the roars of a lion, only longer, and higher pitched.
+The sounds were unsettling, and terrifying,  like the roars of a lion, only longer, and higher pitched.

 After a couple of hours, I was sick of it.